rayhanozzy/Data-Science-Portfolio/README.md

 ![](/images/image_large1.png)

-It represents that R*andom Forest algorithm produced the best AUC.
+It represents that Random Forest algorithm produced the best AUC.